MichaelCurrin/preact-frontend-quickstart/README.md

 ## About
 > More info on this project

-### Stucture
+### Structure

-This project only needs 3 files to run.
+This project only needs 3 files to run:

 - [index.html](/index.html) - homepage.
 - [main.js](/main.js) - the app logic.
 This loads dependencies, constructs the app and then mounds it on the `body` element of the HTML.